The last straw

 "You know, I imagine it was just as shocking when I found out that Colleen's mother is perfectly alive and never had any bout of cancer."

 I don't know what came over me.
 I couldn't drop it.
-Like a dog with a bone I had a juicy morsel that I needed to reveal.
+Maybe becoming a mother has instilled a type of bravery I hadn't yet tapped into like the bravery my mother had that night.
 I want her to know that I see her for who she is.
 She might have the wool pulled over Michael's eyes but not me.
 She is nothing but a meddling judgmental woman.

 Mrs. James wears a triumphant smile on her face that it took all these years for me to finally uncover the truth of her lies.